Jane’s Walks

 Walk # 4 Troche Moche Walk Around Wells Park (Original Route and still good) walk (2.3 miles long) has been provided to us by Martha Heard, the driving force behind the Wells Park Neighborhood Oral History project.
 This walk like Walks # 1 and # 3 begins and ends near the intersection of 12th and Mountain.
 Rather than going east or west, this walk heads north to explore the Wells Park neighborhood to the north and east of 12th and Mountain.
 Please click on the link below to access a Map and Narrative of the walk.

-Walk # 5 Nob Hill Architectural Walk (2.6 miles long) has been provided to us by Steven Justrich, an interior designer and one of the Albuquerque Jane’s Walks organizers.
+Walk # 5 Nob Hill Jane’s Walk (2.6 miles long) has been provided to us by Steven Justrich, an interior designer and one of the Albuquerque Jane’s Walks organizers.
 This walk explores the fascinating architecture of Nob Hill and includes the “world famous” Bart Prince spaceship home and studio.
 Please click on the link below to access a Map and Narrative of the walk.

 Walk # 6 – 2023 Mountain Road Arts Corridor Walk Route (2.0 miles long).
 This route is very similar to original route (Walk # 1) except that it starts at 8th & Mountain and keeps north of Lomas and west of 6th.